maximilian-hub/flavor-pairing-calculator/README.txt

 and connect through http://localhost:5000

-To start the production build, run 'node /server/server.js' from the root directory, and connect through http://localhost:5000
+To start the production build, run 'npm run build' if there have been changes, run 'node /server/server.js' from the root directory, and connect through http://localhost:5000